leonardomendix/docs/content/en/docs/studio/work-with-data/start-with-data.md

 {{% alert type="success" %}}

-After import is completed, you can  and see all your data or continue configuring your app.
+After import is completed, you can [preview or publish your app](/studio/publishing-app/) and see all your data or continue configuring your app.

 {{% /alert %}}